 Bendik Andersen Frøyningsfjell’s still extant South Sámi drum, interpreted c.
 1725

 Closely associated with the so-called Nærøy manuscript by Johan Randulf, vicar in Nærøy and dean in Namdalen, written when the missionary Thomas von Westen visited in 1723, is a drawing of a different drum from the one described there and an accompanying interpretation of it.
-Though there are some discrepancies, there can be little doubt that this drum is the one that is now in the Meininger Museen in Germany.
+Though there are some discrepancies, there can be little doubt that this drum is the one repatriated from Meininger Museen in Germany in 2023.

 The drum is reported to have been passed down for four generations, and its unusually rich embellishment with trinkets given to the drum as thanks for fortunate guidance is consistent with this.
 Thus the drum might very well have been a century old when it was confiscated, and can broadly be dated to the seventeenth century.